Report Structure

 A bank deposit/withdrawal

-Match to bank statement
+Match deposits and withdrawals to your bank statement.

 2